 Hunting and navigating primarily by smell, similar to dogs, their diet includes ground squirrels, mice, kangaroo rats, San Joaquin antelope squirrels, rabbits, ground-nesting birds, insects, and some grass.

-San Joaquin foxes reach sexual maturity around 12 months, and pair up to mate between December to March..
-The female nurses and cares for the young 24 hours a day until they are weaned.
+San Joaquin kit foxes reach sexual maturity around 12 months, and pair up to mate between December to March.
+The female kit fox nurses and cares for the young 24 hours a day until they are weaned.
 Kit foxes may live up to 8 years in the wild.

-Due to habitat development, ranching and grazing practices this animal has been listed as Endangered since 1967, and is federally protected.
+Due to habitat development, ranching and grazing practices the San Joaquin kit fox status has been listed as Endangered since 1967, and is federally protected.